rackerlabs/repose-perf-scripts/README.md

 ##Server Setup:
 The server_setup script installs Repose for Debian or CentOS by automatically detecting which OS is running.
-It also creates and starts a simple mock origin service.
+It also creates and starts a simple mock origin service and installs New Relic.
+However, the license_key in /root/newrelic/newrelic.yml needs to be set.

 ##Load Configs:
 The load_configs script loads the configuration files located in the specified [configs folder](https://github.com/rackerlabs/repose-perf-scripts/tree/setup_script/configs/rate-limiting).
 It also populates the hostnames for the nodes in system-model.cfg.xml.
 The script replaces {host#} the given hostnames/IP addresses.
 For example: